canonical/ubuntu-cloud-docs/docs/aws/aws-how-to/instances/build-pro-ami-using-packer.rst

 Build an Ubuntu Pro AMI using Packer
 ====================================

 This guide will provide instructions for using Packer to create your own golden image of Ubuntu Pro.
-You'll be able to customize your Packer template file, while keeping the the Ubuntu Pro activation mechanism intact.
+You'll be able to customize your Packer template file, while keeping the Ubuntu Pro activation mechanism intact.

 We'll be using Ubuntu Pro 24.04 LTS for this guide, but the method is equally applicable to other Pro versions.